bparanj/crystal/programming/rails/project-organization.md

 5. **Automated Testing**: A comprehensive suite of automated tests ensures that new changes do not break existing functionalities.
 This maintains the integrity of the directory structure and the overall codebase.

-6. **Community-Driven Development**: The Rails community, including core team members and contributors, plays a significant role in shaping the codebase.
+6. **Community-Driven Development**: The Rails community,  core team members and contributors, plays a significant role in shaping the codebase.
 Proposals for changes often undergo thorough discussion and review, contributing to the orderly development process.

 For Rails contributors, understanding and adhering to this structured approach is crucial for effective collaboration and contribution to the framework's development.
 The orderly directory structure not only facilitates easier code navigation but also ensures the scalability and maintainability of the Rails framework itself.